eriktoller/VPAEM/README.md

 ![VPAEM logo](https://github.com/eriktoller/VPAEM/blob/main/VPAEM_logo.png)
 # VPAEM (Vertical Plane Analytic Element Model)
-The Vertical Plane Analytic Element Model (VPAEM) is a computer program for modelling groundwater flow in the vertical plane.
-The program includes multiple groundwater features, e.g. fractures, cavities, inhomogeneities and more.
+The Vertical Plane Analytic Element Model (VPAEM) is an analytic element method (AEM) program for modelling groundwater flow in the vertical plane.
+The program includes multiple groundwater features, e.g. fractures, cavities and inhomogeneities.
 The program is written in `C++` and run through a *MATLAB* script.

-The program uses analytical elements, see Strack (1989, 2003, 2017, 2018), and include:
+The program uses analytic elements, see Strack (1989, 2003, 2017, 2018) and Toller (2021), and include:
 - constant pressure elements
 - inhomogeneities
 - drainging fracutres